-Concepts within Unit #6 Link to TEKS Success Criteria for this concept Students can Competencies that will be graded in this unit Concept #1: Uses of Natural Resources 3.11A Explain how humans use natural resources in construction, in agriculture, in transportation, and to make products.
-Competency 6: Natural Resources and their Concept #2: Management of Natural Resources 3.11B Explain why the conservation of natural resources is important.
-Identify ways to conserve natural resources through reducing, reusing, or recycling.
-Management
+Concepts within Unit #6 Success Criteria for this concept Link to TEKS Students can Concept #1: Uses of Natural Resources Explain how humans use natural resources in construction, in agriculture, in 3.11A transportation, and to make products.

+Concept #2: Management of Natural • Explain why the conservation of natural resources is important.
+Resources • Identify ways to conserve natural resources through reducing, reusing, or 3.11B recycling.